 With costs like that, you might be wondering if you can get a dental bone graft on the NHS.
-Unfortunately, the short answer is probably not.
+Unfortunately, the short answer is probably not, because of limited funding.
 As dental implants are rarely covered on the NHS, any preparatory surgery like a sinus lift or bone graft for implants also won't be covered.

 There are some exceptions worth noting.
 For example, if your tooth loss occurred from severe trauma or another medical condition then you may be covered for implants with a bone graft on the NHS.

 Some patient's jaw bones are so badly deteriorated that they are unable to support dentures or a bridge.
 Since both these restorative options are available on the NHS, bone grafting for dentures or a bridge may also be covered.
 Your dentist will be able to advise you about your specific situation, but most people will have to pay private bone graft prices.

 One way to reduce the cost is to consider getting dental implants abroad.
 In countries like Spain, Turkey and Hungary you can save 50-70% on the cost of implants and associated surgeries.

 Before your grafting procedure, it is important to discuss possible dental bone grafting complications with your dentist or surgeon.
 Although they use well-developed techniques, there are possible risks, including: